Fred Heintz

-Family

-The son of Ernest John Heintz (1889–1920), and Cath Heintz, née Noonan, Frederick John Heintz was born in Carlton on 22 July 1913.
-He married Annie Mavis McCartney in 1933.
-They had four children, Mavis Heintz (1933), Frederick Heintz (1934), Coral Heintz (1936) and Lois Heintz (1939).

-Football
+Career

 Fitzroy

 Strictly speaking, he made his VFL debut for Fitzroy, against Collingwood, on 18 July 1931, when he was selected as 19th man; however, in those days, the 19th man in a VFL team only took the field to replace an injured player — and, because there were no Fitzroy injuries, Heintz, although selected, never took the field.
 He was selected, for a second time, in the Fitzroy team, on the half-forward flank, against Footscray, on 22 August 1931; he did play that day, and that's why some records show it as his debut, and others show it as his second game.

 Oakleigh

-In 1934 he was cleared, by Fitzroy, to the VFA club Oakleigh, on the understanding that Oakleigh would release him back to Fitzroy if ever he was required there.
+In 1934, he was cleared, by Fitzroy, to the VFA club Oakleigh, on the understanding that Oakleigh would release him back to Fitzroy if ever he was required there.

 Fitzroy requested his return in 1937, just after the second VFA round of the season; yet, notwithstanding Fitzroy's request, Heintz did not play for Fitzroy again and, although missing seven VFA matches, he resumed playing for Oakleigh in round 9 (12 June) of the 1937 season.

 In all, he played 57 games for Oakleigh, over five seasons (1934 to 1938), scoring 116 goals.